James Keane (bishop): Bishop of Cheyenne

-On June 10, 1902 Pope Leo XIII appointed Keane as the third bishop of Cheyenne.
+On June 10, 1902, Pope Leo XIII appointed Keane as the third bishop of Cheyenne.
 He was consecrated at the Cathedral of Saint Paul in St. Paul, Minnesota, on October 28, 1902, by Archbishop John Ireland.
 Bishops Joseph Cotter and James McGolrick were the principal co-consecrators.

 Keane came to Wyoming at a time of increasing population and economic expansion.
 Keane needed to recruit priests who would be willing to work in the difficult environment of Wyoming, and was successful in doing so.
 The diocese was incorporated according to the laws of the state of Wyoming.
 The parishes of the diocese were likewise incorporated with the bishop, the pastor and two lay trustees serving as a corporate board at each parish.
 He obtained funding from the newly formed Catholic Church Extension Society in Chicago, Illinois, to expand the Catholic presence across Wyoming.
-Keane also directed the building of Cheyenne's St. Mary's Cathedral and a new episcopal residence.
+Keane also directed the construction of the Cathedral of Saint Mary in Cheyenne and a new episcopal residence.
 He dedicated the new cathedral in 1909.